-Stress management is another way that you can learn to manage and prevent tension headaches.
+Stress management is another way to learn to manage and prevent tension headaches.
 This is typically a combination of minimizing stress in your life and learning relaxation techniques.
 Your chiropractor may also help you improve your posture.
-Poor posture is a very common contributing factor for many types of headaches.
+Poor posture is a very common contributing factor to many types of headaches.

 Chiropractic for Tension Headaches

 Your Doctor of Chiropractic will sit down with you to discuss your history, including your headaches.
-He or she will conduct diagnostic tests including x-rays, MRIs and other to determine if there are underlying causes for your headaches.
-They will recommend various lifestyle changes including dietary changes and exercises that you can do.
+He or she will conduct diagnostic tests, including x-rays, MRIs, and others, to determine if there are underlying causes for your headaches.
+They will recommend various lifestyle changes, including dietary changes and exercises that you can do.

 Injury Medical Clinic: Migraine Treatment